hardwario/bch-toolchain-windows/README.md

   * Pick **BigClown Toolchain** in Start menu or double-click icon in Desktop
   * Start cmd and then `bct` (`script\bct.cmd` is used for that)
   * Right click on directory and choose **Open with BigClown Toolchain** (defined in [HKLM](https://www.google.com/search?q=HKCU))

+Sandbox can be started: in different ways:
+  * Pick **BigClown Sandbox** in Start menu or double-click icon in Desktop
+  * Start cmd and then `bcsb` (`script\bcsb.cmd` is used for that)

+Serial port for Gateway in Sandbox can be customized by setting environment variable PORT.
+If PORT environment variable it is not set, Sandbox uses last COM port reported by `bcg devices`.

+## Installation directory

+Default install destination directory is `%ProgramFiles(x86)%` on 64bit OS or into `%ProgramFiles%` on 32bit OS (can be changed by user during installation).
+Defines [HKLM](https://www.google.com/search?q=hklm) environment variable `%BigClownToolchain%` pointing to top level directory of installation.

+During first installation adds `%BigClownToolchain%\script` at the end of `%Path%` (can be deselected during installation) on HKLM level by default.
+That allows to use tools (`bcf`, `bch`, `bcg`, etc) from anywhere and start Toolchain by `bct`.

+If you like to use different version of Git, GNU C or other tools, just use your favourite direcotry before BigClown installation in `%Path%` (e.g. change paths in `bct.cmd` or just copy `bct.cmd`, modify paths and use that modified script to define another paths).

 ## Usage example

 Start `cmd`.